rbojan2000/weather-air-analytics/README.md

 Each part of the project has its own README providing detailed information and instructions specific to its functionality and usage.
 Please refer to these individual README files for a deeper understanding of each module within the **Weather Air Analytics** project.

 ## Orchestrator
 Orchestrator manages the scheduling and coordination of Spark jobs within the project.
-For detailed information on how Spark jobs are organized and planned, refer to the [orchestrator README.md](orchestrator/README.md)
+For detailed information on how Spark jobs are organized and planned, refer to the [orchestrator/README.md](orchestrator/README.md)

 ## Architecture
 Architecture diagram illustrates the overall structure of the **Weather Air Analytics** project.
 It shows how different modules interact with each other to facilitate data processing and analysis.